 Disability adjustments are provided to students with disability to support accessibility to NAPLAN tests and encourage maximum participation.
-These adjustments are detailed in national test protocols.
+These adjustments are detailed in National protocols for test administration.

 As every student with disability has individual needs, experiences and functional abilities, no typical or uniform testing experience applies to all students with disability.
 As is currently the case for NAPLAN tests, a student’s requirements need to be established prior to testing.
 Read the Guide for schools to assist students with disability to access NAPLAN Online (PDF 269 kb) for more information.